dementive/gsg/README.md

 - Generated province border meshes with different shader materials depending on the type of border.

-- Map labels for provinces, regions, areas, and countries
+- Map labels for provinces

-- Flatmap texture that allows drawing of oceans, rivers, lakes, trees, or other map objects map.
+- Flatmap texture that allows drawing of oceans, rivers, lakes, trees, or other map objects.

+## TODO

+- Map labels for regions, areas, and countries

+- More map modes

+- Map locators

+- Province adjacency and crossings

+- Military unit selection and path finding between provinces.

+- Tooltip that shows up when hovering over a province with info about it.

+- Dynamic map objects placed at locator positions (ports, cities, special buildings, etc...)

+- Player country selection

+- Fog of war system

+- Surround map clouds shader

+- 3D map objects like trees

+- Map editor for quick locator placement

+- Roads spline network

+- Improve border mesh generation and shader.
+UVs are broken right now so the shader is scuffed.
+Should also be able to specify a different texture for each border type.
+Border rounding should also be better so there are no sharp corners.

+- Unsigned distance field gradient country border rendering

+- Transfer province ownership to a different country without everything exploding.

 ## Compiling on linux for C++ module development